1920-1923 a q t

 When Revie left to manage the English national side in 1974, the board appointed Brian Clough as manager.
 Clough, an outspoken critic of Revie's methods had previously described the Leeds' players as cheats and further alienated the team by bringing in several players from his former club, Derby County.
 He was forced out after 44 days in the job (the settlement he received gave him financial security for life).
 Jimmy Armfield took his place, sold off all the players Clough had brought in and took the club to the European Cup Final in 1975.

-In 1976 a mirror image of the crest was used with the colours reversed out.
-This was dropped the following season and replaced with a new design that placed the smiley badge inside a roundel surrounded by the club's name.
+In 1976 a mirror image of the crest was used with the colours reversed out which made the "LU" conceit easier to see.
+This was dropped the following season and replaced with a new design that placed the (original) smiley badge inside a roundel bearing the club's name.

 For the rest of the decade Leeds remained a strong side but did not challenge for honours.
 An impatient board replaced Armfield with Jock Stein but with supreme irony, he matched Clough's record of 44 days in the job before being persuaded to leave to manage the Scottish national team.

 During the 1980s former "Super Leeds" players Allan Clarke, Eddie Gray and Billy Bremner all had a crack at managing the club, which dropped into the Second Division in 1982.
-The crest was redesigned twice during the decade: the first makeover in 1980 introduced a stylised peacock to the centre of the familiar roundel (the club's nickname of "The Peacocks" is a hangover from the old days when blue and gold were their first choice colours).
-This lasted just two seasons before it was replaced with an entirely new design based on the Yorkshire rose.
+The crest was redesigned twice during the decade: the first makeover in 1980 introduced a stylised peacock to the centre of the roundel (the club's nickname of "The Peacocks" is a hangover from the old days when blue and gold were their first choice colours).
+This lasted until 1984 when it was replaced with an entirely new design based on the Yorkshire rose.

 In 1988 Howard Wilkinson replaced Bremner as manager and guided United to the Division Two championship.
 Two seasons later, in 1992, United were crowned League champions for the third time.
 There followed a succession of high profile management appointments, dubious transfers and board room battles that eventually delivered the club into the hands of Peter Ridsdale.